zopefoundation/Products.SQLAlchemyDA/README.rst

 an older/legacy SQL templating feature for executing relational database queries from with in a Zope to transaction context.

-SQLAlchemyDA provides an implementation in the form of a Zope2 "product" which wraps `z3c.sqlalchemy <https://pypi.python.org/pypi/zope.sqlalchemy>`_, so that database connections are installable as objects in the Zope2 ZMI.
+SQLAlchemyDA provides an implementation in the form of a Zope "product" which wraps `z3c.sqlalchemy <https://pypi.org/project/z3c.sqlalchemy/>`_, so that database connections are installable as objects in the Zope ZMI.
 Such connection objects can be set up to connect to any kind of database backend supported by SQLAlchemy using a database URI, such as Postgres, MySQL, Oracle, SQLite, MS-SQL, Firebird, Informix.
 However, some of these database backends have not been tested with the SQLAlchemyDA, so your mileage may vary.

-In addition to ZSQL support, the SQLAlchemyDA makes it possible to use the standard SQLAlchemy API within a Zope2 context and participate in Zope transactions.
+In addition to ZSQL support, the SQLAlchemyDA makes it possible to use the standard SQLAlchemy API within a Zope context and participate in Zope transactions.

 However, if you do not require ZSQL support, and only wish to call 'normal' SQLAlchemy APIs within Zope transactions, this package adds no value.
-Instead, you would be better off trying out `zope.sqlalchemy`, as recommended in the `Zope2 book chapter on relational database connectivity <http://docs.zope.org/zope2/zope2book/RelationalDatabases.html>`_.
+Instead, you would be better off trying out `zope.sqlalchemy`, as recommended in the `Zope book chapter on relational database connectivity <http://docs.zope.org/zope2/zope2book/RelationalDatabases.html>`_.

 Requirements:
 -------------

-- Zope 2.10+
+- Zope 4+
 - SQLAlchemy >= 0.5.0 (+ database specific low-level Python drivers)
-- z3c.sqlalchemy >= 1.2.0
+- z3c.sqlalchemy >= 1.5.0

-Testing: py.test and testfixtures are needed to run tests.
+Testing: testfixtures are needed to run tests.

 Installation: